Controllable nonlinear propagation of partially incoherent Airy beams: Introduction

 However, to the best of our konwledge, in compare with the thorough investigation of nonlinear dynamics of fully coherent self-accelerating beams, self-accelerating beams with a low spatial coherence, i.e. partially incoherent self-accelerating beams, have not been investigated in nonlinear media.
 By appropriately controlling the coherence length, R. Martínez-Herrero \textit{et al}\cite{RN2} theoretically demonstrated that partially incoherent Airy beams can still maintain their own unique propagation properties by using cross-spectral-density.
+In addition, Z. Pang \textit{et al}\cite{RN31} investigated the partially coherent multi-Airy beams, which provides new understanding for controllable linear propagation of partially coherent accelerating beams.
+But, this interesting work only focuses on the physical properties in the linear case without discussing nonlinear propagation.
 Nonetheless, similar to nonlinear propagation, partially coherence was usually thought corrupting the beam quality of self-focusing beam\cite{RN24,RN2}.
-Here, by thoroughly studying the nonlinear propagation of partially incoherent airy beam, we found that, surprisingly, under proper condition the partially coherence could resist the corruption of beam quality caused by nonlinear propagation.
+Here, by thoroughly studying the nonlinear propagation of partially incoherent Airy beam, we found that, surprisingly, under proper condition the partially coherence could resist the corruption of beam quality caused by nonlinear propagation.
 To demonstrate such an interesting results, we first study the propagation of partially incoherent Airy beams driven by nonlinearity experimentally.
-The results show that, compared with the nonlinear propagation of fully-coherent airy beams, PIABs can reduce the nonlinear effect and keep their shape better.
+The results show that, compared with the nonlinear propagation of fully-coherent Airy beams, PIABs can reduce the nonlinear effect and keep their shape better.
 In other words, we demonstrate that a partially incoherent self-accelerating beam can maintain its shape easier in a nonlinear media and exhibit a good self-accelerating performance in subsequent propagation.
 For self-focusing case, within the appropriate range, with more spatial incoherence and the less nonlinearity, the beams present better self-accelerating and shape-preserving propagation.
 Counter to that, for self-defocusing case, the beams show a better performance until reaching a saturable state when self-defocusing nonlinearity is too large.
 Further theoretical analysis shows that the nonlinearity and spatial coherence works as two exponential functions that influences the beam profiles.
 Our work is beneficial for the understanding the role of the interaction between spatial coherence and optical nonlinearity in the propagation of self-accelerating beams, which provides a new way to design reliable self-accelerating beams in nonlinear media.
 Our results thus can promote for further applications in optical manipulation and optical communication of complex environment.